 “Mr. Grey, it’s Marc at the front desk.
 There are some people here that say they are expected.”

 “Just a moment, Marc.
 Allen, can you come and talk to my doorman, please?”
 I hand him the phone.
-As he talks to Marc, I notice that the beer bucket on the balcony is now full and one of the wine buckets has a bottle of Cabernet chilling inside.
+As he talks to Marc, I notice that the beer bucket on the balcony is now full and one of the wine buckets has a bottle of Chardonnay chilling inside.

 “You first guests arriving, Mr. Grey,” Allen says.

 “Allen, I have to ask, what’s with all the buckets and ice?
 I have plenty of wine.”
 He smiles at me.